MEDICAL SERVICES

 There is also some evidence to suggest a diet high in dairy consumption, or with high glycaemic index foods will trigger or worsen acne.

 The clinical spectrum of acne starts from open and closed comedones (non-inflammatory acne – blackheads and whiteheads) to inflammatory lesions of acne – papules (red bumps), pustules (yellow heads), nodules and cysts (large lumps).
-In rare cases of severe acne they may also have inflammatory lesions of the scalp, armpits, groin and buttocks.
+In rare cases of severe acne other areas of the body may also develop inflammatory lesions, areas that can be affected include the scalp, armpits, groin and buttocks.
 The residual signs of inflammatory acne are red marks and scars (from icepick scars to trough-like depressions to keloid scars).
 Patients that suffer with acne even if perceived to be mild may suffer with adverse social and psychological effects.

 Treatment